North Carolina recognizes the privacy-based appropriation tort, but has not recognized a distinct right of publicity.

 NO

-The North Carolina Supreme Court has allowed a claim against a newspaper and has used the Restatement (Second) of Tort’s broader articulation of the appropriation tort as being a use for the defendant’s “advantage,” regardless of commerciality.
+The North Carolina Supreme Court has allowed a claim against a newspaper and has used the Restatement (Second) of Torts’s broader articulation of the appropriation tort as being a use for the defendant’s “advantage,” regardless of commerciality.
 Although the state supreme court early on stated that the appropriation tort arises in the context of “advertising” or in connection with a “commercial enterprise,” these limits exceed the boundaries of commercial speech.
-One North Carolina appellate courts allowed claims arising out of a use in documentary, as a bonus feature in the DVD edition.
+One North Carolina appellate court allowed claims arising out of a use in documentary, as a bonus feature in the DVD edition.

 Hall v.
 Post, 372 S.E.
 711 (N.C.
 1988)